DavidGomez-dev/energyoutofthebox/_posts/2024-02-27-my-entrepreneurship-adventures.md

 ---

-**Are you a founder or an entrepreneur struggling with sales strategy or product market fit in the Software space?**[Follow me](https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=ingenierodavidgomez) or drop a comment below👇for more strategies that could steer your venture towards sustained growth.
+**Are you a founder or an entrepreneur struggling with sales strategy or product market fit in the Software space?**[Follow me](https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=ingenierodavidgomez) for more strategies that could steer your venture towards sustained growth.